wkalt/puppet-docs/source/puppet/3.6/reference/future_lang_classes.markdown

 -----

 Classes can also be assigned to nodes by [external node classifiers][enc] and [LDAP node data][ldap_nodes].
 Note that most ENCs assign classes with include-like behavior, and some ENCs assign them with resource-like behaior.
 See the [documentation of the ENC interface][enc] or the documentation of your specific ENC for complete details.

-[aside_history]: #aside-writing-for-multiple-puppet-versions

-> Aside: Writing for Multiple Puppet Versions
-> -----
->
-> Hiera integration and automatic parameter lookup were new features in Puppet 3; older versions may install the Hiera functions as an add-on, but will not automatically find parameters.
-If you are writing code for multiple Puppet versions, you have several options:
->
-> ### Expect Users to Handle Parameters
->
-> The simplest approach is to not look back, and expect Puppet 2.x users to use resource-like declarations.
-This isn't the friendliest approach, but many modules did this even before auto-parameters were available, and users are accustomed to a subset of their modules requiring it.
->
-> ### Use Hiera Functions in Default Values
->
-> If you are willing to require Hiera and the `hiera-puppet` add-on package for pre-3.0 users, you can emulate Puppet 3's behavior by using a `hiera` function call in each parameter's default value:

-{% highlight ruby %}
-    class example ( $parameter_one = hiera('example::parameter_one'), $parameter_two = hiera('example::parameter_two') ) {
-      ...
-    }
-{% endhighlight %}

-> Be sure to use 3.0-compatible lookup keys (`<class name>::<parameter>`).
-This will let 2.x users declare the class with `include`, and their Hiera data will continue to work without changes once they upgrade to Puppet 3.
->
-> This approach can also be combined with the "params class" pattern, if default values are necessary:

-{% highlight ruby %}
-    class example (
-      $parameter_one = hiera('example::parameter_one', $example::params::parameter_one),
-      $parameter_two = hiera('example::parameter_two', $example::params::parameter_two)
-    ) inherits example::params { # Inherit the params class to let the parameter list see its variables.
-      ...
-    }
-{% endhighlight %}

-> The drawbacks of this approach are:
->
-> * It requires 2.x users to install Hiera and `hiera-puppet`.
-> * It's slower on Puppet 3 --- if you don't set a value in your external data, Puppet will do _two_ searches before falling back to the default value.
->
-> However, depending on your needs, it can be a useful stopgap until all of your users are off Puppet 2.7.
->
-> ### Avoid Class Parameters
->
-> Prior to Puppet 2.6, classes could only request data by reading arbitrary variables outside their local [scope][].
-It is still possible to design classes like this. **However,** since dynamic scope was removed in Puppet 3, old-style classes can only read **top-scope or node-scope** variables, which makes them less flexible than they were in previous versions.
-Your best options for using old-style classes with Puppet 3 are to use an ENC to set your classes' variables, or to manually insert `$special_variable = hiera('class::special_variable')` calls at top scope in your site manifest.